Skip to main content

 Note: This action will remove the existing personal org connection visible in My org connections tab on your Salesforce orgs page in the app.

-Instead, after conversion, your team-shared org will show up on Team-shared org connections tab.
+Instead, after conversion, your team-shared org will show up on the Team-shared org connections tab.

-Below the process of converting an org to a team-shared one:
+Here is the process for converting an org to a team-shared one:

-Keep in mind: The above process will need to be repeated for each of the orgs and CI jobs within your Gearset Pipeline.
+Keep in mind that the above process will need to be repeated for each org and CI job within your Gearset Pipeline.

 Convert to team-shared CI jobs